jakazmie/MTC_AzureAILabs/ML-DeepLearningOnAzure/README.md

-# Introduction to Azure Machine Learning service
+# Deep Learning on Azure
 This series of labs introduces demonstrates how to utilize Azure Machine Learning service and Azure AI infrastructure to run high performance Deep Learning workflows.